marsbroshok/mlops-labs/lab-00-environment-setup/README.md

 In the reference lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).

-The below diagram drills down to the deployment of Kubeflow Pipelines on GKE:
+The below diagram shows the architeacture of a lightweight deployment of Kubeflow Pipelines on GKE:

 ![KFP Deployment](/images/kfp.png)

-The environment includes:
+The deployment includes:
 - A VPC to host GKE cluster
 - A GKE cluster to host KFP services
 - A Cloud SQL managed MySQL instance to host KFP and ML Metadata databases